 When it comes to profitability, Pinterest gets a boost from relatively low R&D and G&A expenses; around 30-50% and 16-26% of peer companies.

-Pinterest cost of revenue reportedly stands at 32%, despite using Amazon Web Services to host the platform.
+Pinterest cost of revenue stands at 34%, despite using Amazon Web Services to host the platform.
 This is relatively low compared to some competitors – for instance, the equivalent figure for Snapchat stands at around 67%.
 While Pinterest’s cost of revenue increased in absolute terms, it was down in percentage terms as compared to 2017, when it stood at 38% of revenue.

 On the other hand, costs related to marketing have climbed, coming to $260 million in 2018 – an increase of 60%.
 In percentage terms, however, it has remained fixed at 34%.